7 Halloween Safety Tips to Know About

 7) Examine the Candy

-Although tampering issues with Halloween candy is incredibly rare, you can't be too safe when it comes to your children.
+Although tampering issues with Halloween candy are incredibly rare, you can't be too safe when it comes to your children.
 Have them resist chowing down on the treats until they get home and you can give the goodies a once over.